 McDonald's (MCD) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the world's biggest hamburger chain had gained 0.86% over the past month, outpacing the Retail-Wholesale sector's gain of 0.53% and lagging the S&P 500's gain of 1.51% in that time.
+Prior to today's trading, shares of the world's biggest hamburger chain had gained 1.85% over the past month.
+This has lagged the Retail-Wholesale sector's gain of 2.17% and outpaced the S&P 500's gain of 1.82% in that time.

 Investors will be hoping for strength from MCD as it approaches its next earnings release.
 The company is expected to report EPS of $1.96, down 0.51% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.30 billion, up 2.64% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.30 billion, up 2.64% from the year-ago period.

-MCD's full-year Zacks Consensus Estimates are calling for earnings of $7.84 per share and revenue of $21.03 billion.
-These results would represent year-over-year changes of -0.76% and +0.04%, respectively.

-Any recent changes to analyst estimates for MCD should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for MCD.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.13% lower.
-MCD currently has a Zacks Rank of #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.09% higher.
+MCD is currently a Zacks Rank #3 (Hold).

-Digging into valuation, MCD currently has a Forward P/E ratio of 24.88.
-For comparison, its industry has an average Forward P/E of 23.26, which means MCD is trading at a premium to the group.
+Valuation is also important, so investors should note that MCD has a Forward P/E ratio of 25.24 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 23.74.

 Click to get this free report